 “We want to make sure that we have people who are super passionate about this space, if they are changing careers, to actually commit themselves to this area, it exhibits an incredible amount of intention.
 Therefore, I’m generally quite optimistic about having them stay committed to this area, and continue to develop themselves in this area,” he added.

 “Connecting digital lives as part of StarHub’s five-year transformation strategy DARE+, we are swiftly expanding our cloud offerings, and are placing strong emphasis on attracting, hiring, and retaining talent in this field.
-We are pleased to work with AWS and Lithan on the AWS re/Start programme, which enables us to strengthen our pipeline of talent in cloud technology, while empowering non-tech professionals to embark on a new career.
+We are pleased to work with AWS and Lithan on the AWS re/Start program, which enables us to strengthen our pipeline of talent in cloud technology, while empowering non-tech professionals to embark on a new career.
 More than just tapping on a pool of unconventional candidates, we believe in nurturing and developing people, to seek the best opportunities they deserve,” she concluded.